mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 ## Multiple references to the same primary key

-Adding a IRR registry scope to each reference syntactically allows a new behaviour\: having multiple references to the same RPSL primary key.
+Adding a IRR registry scope to each reference syntactically allows a new behavior\: having multiple references to the same RPSL primary key.
 This is not permitted, and IRR registry software MUST reject this\:

 ~~~~ rpsl